aws/eks-anywhere/designs/capi-resources-custom-namespace.md

 * As a EKS-A cluster administrator I want to quickly and easily query resources for a given cluster so that I can more easily troubleshooting cluster issues with many workload clusters present
 * As an EKS-A cluster administrator, I want to be able to perform cluster upgrades without having to move all the cluster resources onto the bootstrap cluster
+* As a cluster administrator I'd like to be able to specify exactly which namespace the components go in (and have EKS-A stop me if I try to put it in default or kube-system)

 ### Statement of Scope